AdobeDocs/campaign-web.en/help/v8/content/offers.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_offers_settings"
->title="Offers settings"
+>title="Define the offers parameters"
->abstract="Configure which offers should be proposed to the recipients."
+>abstract="Configure which offers should be proposed to the recipients by defining an offer space, optionally a category and a theme, and specify the number of offers you want to insert into the delivery."

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_email_offers_advanced_settings"
->title="Offers advanced settings"
+>title="Set the offers advanced settings"
->abstract="Configure advanced options on offers."
+>abstract="You can enable the exclusion of recipients for whom there are not enough eligible offers, and choose how the message is processed in case one of the propositions does not exist."

+Adobe Campaign allows you to propose one or several specific offers to a given contact.
+Interaction module which lets you respond in real-time during an interaction to a given contact by proposing them a single or several specific offers.
+These offers can be simple communication messages, special offers on one or several products or a service.

-1. To select the offers to propose in your delivery, click the **[!UICONTROL Set up offers]** button from the delivery content edition screen.
+To select the offers to add to your delivery, follow the steps below.

+1. Click the **[!UICONTROL Set up offers]** button from the delivery content edition screen.

     ![](assets/setup-offers.png)